django-cms/django-cms/docs/topics/permissions.rst

 while the former allows full control over the plugins layout, positioning and to add new plugins to the page, the latter only allow editing existing plugins.

-Since version 3.1 the specific permission "**Can use Structure mode**" exists to allow restricting the access to structure mode; this allows to define different level of permissions on the same content.
+From version 3.1 the specific permission "**Can use Structure mode**" exists to permit access to Structure Mode.
+This allows defining a different level of permissions on the same content.

 This permission also applies to ``PlaceholderField`` defined on models.